atechdude/RenderBlazorComponentToString/README.md

 ### Basic Usage

-### You are going to need an ILogger and ILoggerFactory as well as the language-ext package. https://github.com/louthy/language-ext
+### You are going to need an ILogger and an ILoggerFactory as well as the language-ext package. https://github.com/louthy/language-ext

 I use Serilog for logging, however you should be able to use whatever you like.
 You have the source to everything so feel free to do whatever you want.